About me

 SMART Recovery Australia Board Member

-I founded Untoxicated in 2018, a volunteer-run charity, personally supporting hundreds of people to change their relationship with alcohol
+I founded Untoxicated in 2018, a volunteer-run peer support charity, personally supporting hundreds of people to change their relationship with alcohol